WhiteWolfDot/React-Todo/README.md

 - Save TODOs in list and displays it
 - Stores TODO list in local storage(Browser's)
 - Retains the list on Refresh and Rerun
-- Build for simple personal use
+- Built for simple personal use

 ## Run Locally